xzel23/cabe/README.md

 **NOTE:** Use the `package-info.java` to annotate a package with `@NotNullApi`.
 Look at the subproject `test-cabe-plugin` for examples.

+## cabe-processor

+This is the processor that injects assertions into the bytecode.

 ## cabe-gradle-plugin

-This module contains the Gradle plugin used to process annotations.
+This module contains the Gradle plugin that applies the processor to the class files.

 ## test-cabe-gradle-plugin